Sagar535/jekyll-portfolio/_posts/2023-05-17-how-to-use-mailhog-as-alternative-to-mailtrap-in-aws.md

   **Context**

-  Have you ever encountered a scenario where your application certainly has lots of testing and email testing and trapping suddenly overflows the Mailtrap generous free tier of 500 emails per month?
-That could be a big problem for many of us.
-We either have to stop testing (which is not an option) or we could start paying.
-But there is a third option, MailHog to the rescue.
+  Have you ever found yourself in a situation where your application undergoes extensive testing, and your email testing and trapping activities unexpectedly exceed the generous free tier limit of 500 emails per month offered by Mailtrap?
+This predicament can pose a significant challenge for many of us.
+While some may consider halting the testing process (which is clearly not a viable option), or resorting to paid services, there exists a compelling alternative: MailHog comes to the rescue.
 ---
 **Introduction**